 AboutKatrina Grant is an art historian with a background in the study of Early Modern Italy.
 Her research focuses on gardens and the history of landscapes, as well as the visual culture of theatre and festivals, and the connections between these two areas.
 She has published on the gardens of Lucca, history of emotions and set design, and artistic relationships between Britain and Italy in the eighteenth century.
-She has run the popular Melbourne Art Network website as editor and webmaster since 2010 and she is a founding editor of the online open-access art history journal emaj (emajartjournal.com).
-She is currently a lecturer at the Australian National University in the Centre for Digital HUmanities Research.
+She has run the popular Melbourne Art Network, now Art History Network, website as editor and webmaster since 2010.
+She is currently a senior lecturer at the Australian National University in the Centre for Digital Humanities Research.
 She is also in charge of Marketing and Communications for the Art Association of Australia and New Zealand (AAANZ).
-She also has a background in educational research, including the use of new technologies for learning and assessment and worked as a Research Fellow at the Australian Council for Educational Research for several years.
+She has a background in educational research, including the use of new technologies for learning and assessment and worked as a Research Fellow at the Australian Council for Educational Research for several years.
 Her current research focuses on GIS and visualisation technologies and their potential for extending art historical research into new areas.

 Work Shared in CORE